flrdv/snowdrop-http/README.md

 # FAQ
 > *Q*: How does parser behave in case of chunked request?

 > *A*: OnBody() callback will be called.
-There are no guarantees that the whole chunk will be passed once, but may be only a part of actual chunk, depends on how much data will be fed
+Current chunked bodies parser isn't effective enough, so guaranteed that OnBody() callback will receive the whole chunk as it was sent.
+In future, this won't be guaranteed

 <br>